 Editorial independence

-Medios Legislativos relies entirely on the Congress, where the ruling party holds the majority.
-This is why the content aired on its channels is biased in favor of the president.
+Medios Legislativos operates entirely under the purview of Congress, where the ruling party holds the majority, resulting in its broadcasts leaning heavily in favor of the president.